the-programmers-hangout/website/src/content/resources/topic/projects/http-project-guide/chapter-07.md

     assert(line == "ANSWER something interesting here\n");
 }
 ```
-The idea is to try and test all the functionality of your program and use these tests to identify what is going wrong.
+The idea here is to try and test all the functionality of your program and use the above tests to identify what may be going wrong.

 Coverage is a reasonably good metric for establishing if your code is well tested.
 Coverage is identifying what lines
 are covered by unit tests and what lines are not.